Amy L. Lansky, PhD

 Alexandria, Virginia.
 In 2005, she became Secretary and Executive

-Board Member of the National Center.
+Board Member of the National Center, a position she held until she left the

 Research and Professional Work in Computer Science